minerva-ds/diabetes-risk-identification-and-prediction/README.md

 This global prevalence of diabetes reflects an urgent need for effective preventive measures and early detection tools, which is where this project can help.

 ## Web Application
-The projects deployment is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html)[^4] that can be quickly completed with only basic knowledge of your own health metrics such as height, weight, age and blood pressure.
+The project's deployment is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html)[^4] that can be quickly completed with only basic knowledge of your own health metrics such as height, weight, age and blood pressure.
 The application runs via JavaScript using ONNX Runtime Web[^3] on the individual's device, ensuring privacy by not storing or sending data.
 It works on both desktop and mobile devices.

 ### Advanced View
 The default "simple" view of the web application limits the form to the most predictive features.
-This is the recommended way to use the application, but the advanced view is given for transparency.
-The hidden features are defaulted to off.
-Selecting advanced view will reveal all base features used for training and calculate as necessary behind the scenes.
+This is the recommended way to use the application.
+If you click the checkbox for advanced view, features that are defaulted to off will be revealed to you and you can fill them out.
+Advanced view is mostly for transparency and testing.

 ## Data Source
-D.R.I.P. is powered by a machine learning model trained on the [CDC's 2015 Behavioral Risk Factor Surveillance System](https://www.cdc.gov/brfss/annual_data/annual_2015.html), which was curated into a diabetes subset available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators).
+Diabetes Risk Identification and Prediction (D.R.I.P.) is powered by a machine learning model trained on the [CDC's 2015 Behavioral Risk Factor Surveillance System](https://www.cdc.gov/brfss/annual_data/annual_2015.html), which was curated into a diabetes subset available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators).
 This dataset includes 23 health indicators from over 220,000 respondents, and the CDC has a strong history of providing comprehensive and reliable data.
 These qualities make an excellent foundation for a model that can give robust predictions.

 ## Modeling and Evaluation
 ### Baseline Models